Best Food for English Foxhound

 English Foxhound Nutritional Profile

-Dietary planning for English Foxhound starts with understanding this breed's Large (60-75 lbs) physique and friendly character.
+Feeding a English Foxhound well begins with respecting the breed's Large (60-75 lbs) frame and friendly temperament, both of which shape what the diet needs to support.
 Over a 10-13 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like English Foxhound need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 With very high activity demands, English Foxhound needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for English Foxhound to maintain coat health and joint function.

 Life-Stage Feeding Guide for English Foxhound